Abhay-Chopra/Abhay-Chopra/README.md

 ### Hi there, I am Abhay Chopra👋
-I'm currently a computer science student at the University of Calgary (2nd year).
+I'm currently a 2nd year computer science student at the University of Calgary.

 🔭 I’m currently working on creating a personalized website with React, Chakra UI, and Three.js